swina/nuxpresso-docs/src/guide/workflow.md

 #### Staging environment

 If you are planning to develop a real website my suggestion is to use a mixed workflow, where the CMS is in a pre-production configuration with a public access.
-You need to add the environment configuration manually depending on your provider where **nuxpresso-strapi** Strapi CMS Starter is installed.
+You need to add the environment configuration manually depending on your provider where Strapi CMS is installed.

 > If you plan to deploy Strapi CMS with a local media upload option please notice that for some hosting providers that regenerate the app (like the dynos for Heroku free plan) assets are not persistent.
 This will result in possible broken links or reference to media assets in your blocks or even pages.
 > In this case my advice is to use an external provider (like Cloudinary that has a free plan) as a stable source.